Reims: Transport

 Reims is served by two main railway stations: Gare de Reims in the city centre, the hub for regional transport, and the new Gare de Champagne-Ardenne TGV 5 km southwest of the city with high-speed rail connections to Paris, Metz, Nancy and Strasbourg.
 There are two other railway stations for local services in the southern suburbs: Franchet d'Esperey and Reims-Maison-Blanche.
 The motorways A4 (Paris-Strasbourg), A26 (Calais-Langres) and A34 intersect near Reims.Public transport within the city consists of buses and a tramway, the latter opened in 2011.
+There is also a bikeshare program, Zébullo.

 The Canal de l'Aisne à la Marne is a waterway.
 There is also an airport, Reims – Prunay Aerodrome, but it had, as of 2020, no commercial airline flights.
+Paris's Charles de Gaulle Airport is located 136 km south west of Reims.

 Parks and gardens

-Among the parks and gardens of Reims are the Parc de Champagne, where a Monument to the Heroes of the Black Army is located, and the Promenades.
+Among the parks and gardens of Reims are the Parc de Champagne, where a Monument to the Heroes of the Black Army is located.

+Next to the main train station, there is the Hautes Promenades, which is a park equipped with leisure facilities such as swings, hammocks, a carousel, in-ground trampolines, and a water park.

+Smaller gardens and parks are also peppered throughout Reims, such as Jardin Le Vergeur, Parc Léo-Lagrange, and the Parc Saint-Remi which next to the Basilica of Saint-Remi.

 Higher education

+The Institut d'Études politiques de Paris, the leading French university in social and political sciences, also known as SciencesPo Paris, opened a new campus in the former Jesuit College of Reims in 2010.
+It hosts both the Europe-Africa and Europe-America Program with more than 1,500 students in the respective programs.
+Aside from its Jesuit architecture, the campus also features the oldest grape vines in France, which are harvested every year by the City of Reims and are not at the disposal of students or visitors.
+In 2012 the first Reims Model United Nations was launched, which gathered 200 international students from all the Sciences Po campuses.
+Daniel Rondeau, the ambassador of France to UNESCO and a French writer, is the patron of the event.

 The URCA (Université de Reims Champagne-Ardenne) was founded in 1548.
 This multidisciplinary university develops innovative, fundamental, and applied research.
 It provides more than 18,000 students in Reims (22,000 in Champagne-Ardenne) with a wide initial undergraduate studies program which corresponds to society's needs in all domains of the knowledge.
 The university also accompanies independent or company-backed students in continuing professional development training.